Current Size: 100%

 Army ROTC Reserve Officers’ Training Corps) is one of the best leadership courses in the country and can be a part of your college curriculum.
 Being a student at Howard University and learning to become a leader will make your college experience even richer and prepare you for the future.

-MAJ Archie L. Smith, Chair
+LTC Archie L. Smith, Chair

 Ms. Nicole D. Ford, Administrative Assistant